enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 There is a very compelling job story behind Grabr which stems from a unique situational factor (Remember the formula Persona + motivation + situation + expected outcome = Product?)

 Nonetheless, safety and legal issues such as smuggling might become obstacles to growth, often due to the nature of a peer-to-peer platform.
-If they could safeguard their business like Airbnb and Uber, Grabr stands a good chance of becoming a disruptive force.
+If Grabr could safeguard their business like Airbnb and Uber, they stand a good chance of becoming a disruptive force.

 _*Disclaimer: We’re not affiliated, endorsed by or in any way connected with any of the products mentioned here._